danielsaidi/website_danielsaidi/_posts/2013/2013-02-25-entity-framework-code-first-with-auto-migrations-on-app-harbor-and-more.md

 * **X.Web.Utilities.Tests** – NUnit/NSubstitute test suite for X.Web.Utilities

-### Setup Entity Framework Code First with auto migrations
+## Setting up Entity Framework Code First

 This is a rather long section, but I think it is important to describe how to do thia.
 This was the first time I used Entity Framework Code First, and while it's